The Grove School believes that all students have a right to a safe and healthy school environment.

 The procedures for intervening in bullying behavior include, but are not limited, to the following:

-Staff who witness acts of bullying shall take immediate steps to intervene when safe to do so.
+Upon witnessing an act of discrimination, harassment, intimidation and/or bullying school personnel are required to take immediate steps to intervene when it is safe to do so.

 Complete this form if you or somebody you know want or need help of any kind.
 This can include academic problems (struggling academically, note taking, organization, time management, test taking etc.), personal problems (trouble at home, parents divorce, grief/loss, stress, social skills, trouble with friends, self-esteem, self-harm etc.), bullying or harassment at school, or even if you want to talk about high school planning and post-secondary options.